The Sacrifice Zones of Hurricane Harvey

 In the first installment of the series, Abby Martin introduced viewers to a neighborhood called Lakewood that was virtually ignored by both state and federal officials during and after the hurricane.
 Lakewood is home to working class Houston residents, many of which are Black or Latino.
 Is it simply a coincidence that neighborhoods like Lakewood receive far less attention and support when it comes to recovery efforts than wealthier neighborhoods filled with middle to upper class white Houstonians?

 Houston is unique in that it is the largest U.S. city to have no zoning laws.
 It is also overrun with petrochemical corporations operating with few rules and regulations.
 Neither of these things lend to a safe and healthy city for those with few resources.
 Houston has a high amount of residential segregation and housing discrimination which forces residents seeking affordable housing into marginalized areas where they are exposed to higher amounts of pollutants, less access to amenities, and are often at a higher risk of flooding.
-Abby spoke with Dr. Bullard about these issues, touching on gentrification of the city, where wealth is focused, and how modern weather events impact communities like Lakewood.
+In the second installment of the series “After Harvey,” Abby speaks with Dr. Robert Bullard about these issues, touching on gentrification of the city, where wealth is focused, and how modern weather events impact communities like Lakewood.

 Shockingly, there is a 16 mile stretch of residential communities located on the edge of the second largest petrochemical complex in the world, running from Houston to Louisiana, filled with cancer clusters and high emissions.
 Not only is this harmful situation allowed in the United States, there were no extra precautions taken to protect these communities during the disaster, communities full of children.
 These communities are subjected to harmful emissions daily and those emissions increased dramatically after the hurricane.
 The correlation is obvious – the higher the poverty rate in these areas, the greater the rate of harmful emissions.
 Human lives are sacrificed for the profit of the petrochemical industry, with major plants in view of elementary school playgrounds.